Short Answer: Succession Planning Software Is Only as Good as Its Evidence

 What This Looks Like at Scale

-A global retailer with 90,000+ employees across 40+ countries faced exactly this challenge.
-Traditional engagement surveys returned completion rates so low the data was statistically unreliable for most business units.
+An anonymized multi-site organization faced exactly this challenge.
+Traditional engagement forms returned completion rates so low the data was statistically unreliable for most business units.
 Succession planning relied on manager nominations that reflected headquarters bias toward certain regions and roles.

 The succession pipeline did not just get longer.
 It got more accurate, more diverse, and — critically — continuously updated rather than frozen in last quarter's calibration session.